 Are we there yet?!

-- Make sure the car seat is put in properly (over half of car seats are fitted incorrectly), facing the rear on the back seat of the car, and make sure you are following the car seat laws.
+- Make sure the car seat's put in properly (over half of car seats are fitted incorrectly), facing the rear on the back seat of the car, and make sure you are following the car seat laws.

-- Try to make sure all your luggage is packed in the boot so that your baby is safe from things falling on them.
+- Try to pack all your luggage in the boot so that baby's safe from things falling.

-- Hopefully the movement of the car will soothe your baby to sleep, but if not then make sure you have a few books or toys to keep them entertained.
+- Hopefully the movement of the car will soothe your little one to sleep, but it always helps to have some books and toys handy to keep them entertained.

 - If it’s sunny, try using a window shade to keep them comfortable.

 - Take a break.
 Map out services or any other rest stops – the Royal Society for the Prevention of Accidents advises that you take a break of at least 15 minutes for every 2 hours of driving.
 It also means you can change nappies and give feeds more comfortably.